 Extended Breastfeeding and the Law, Breastfeeding Abstracts, LLLI, Baldwin, February 2001 [accessed 24 January 2022]

 Misinformation about breastfeeding affects everyone in our society, including lawyers, judges, psychologists, and social workers.
 While there is no harm in breastfeeding past infancy and allowing a child to wean naturally, many professionals in social service agencies and family law courts are quite shocked to learn just how long a child may breastfeed.
 Lacking accurate information, these officials may overreact and conclude that breastfeeding a child of two, three, or four is somehow improper.

 Letter to the court template

-If breastfeeding past the tiny baby stage is scrutinised in a custody battle, Katherine A Dettwyler has provided a template for a letter that defends extended breastfeeding and co-sleeping for use in a court situation.
+If breastfeeding past the tiny baby stage is scrutinised in a custody battle, Katherine A Dettwyler has provided a template for a letter that defends natural term breastfeeding and co-sleeping for use in a court situation.